jayunit100/presentations/asf-vegas-2019-analyticsk8s/slides.md

 They DONT do : Terraform, Puppet, Ansible, Maven, ...

 ..
-Lets give them something they can use...
-Kubernetes
+Lets give them something they can use... *Kubernetes*

 # What is Kubernetes?

+You probably already know.
+If not, I'll wing it and tell you.

 - An API for cloud functionality that just works, anywhere, and has push button deployments in every public cloud.